SANTA CLARA VALLEY – 1964

 “I didn’t know they were looking to sell.”

 “I just found out myself.”
 They approached an intersection and came to a stop.
-A produce stand was at one corner.
+An old, rural produce stand was at one corner.
 John looked down either direction, then turned left onto the cross street.
-More orchards and farms lined the street.
+More orchards, farms, and the occasional market lined the street.

 “Getting one last look before it’s all gone?”
 Phil asked.

-“I’m still in shock myself,” John said.
-“This changes everything.”
+“I’m still in shock myself,” John admitted.
+“It changes everything.”
 He pondered his future and wondered where his next path was.

 “My parents are talking about selling.”

-“It’s the taxes,” Phil said.
+“It’s the taxes,” Phil explained.
 “They don’t think they’ll be able to hold on much longer.”

 “What are you all going to do?”

-“My parents are thinking about buying land out past Gilroy or Hollister, maybe even out to the San Joaquin Valley.”
+“My parents are thinking about buying land out near Gilroy or Hollister, maybe even all the way out to the San Joaquin Valley.”

 “They want to move away?”